 Origin: Late 15th century from the French ‘proximité and Latin proximatas, proximus (meaning nearest).

-While this explanation appears relatively straightforward, the complexities of human interaction often magnify the context of its use insomuch as subjective opinion will almost always complicate matters and leave final judgements in degrees of contention.
-This is largely due to a collective inability to agree precisely where proximity fits and how it connects with other strands of legal principle.
+While this explanation appears relatively straightforward, the complexities of human interaction often magnify the context of its use, insomuch as subjective opinion will almost always complicate matters, and leave final judgments in degrees of contention.
+This is largely due to a collective inability to agree precisely where proximity fits, and how it connects with other strands of legal principle.

-Early illustrative proof of the need for exactness would undoubtedly be the speech given by Lord Pearce in Hedley which read:
+Early illustrative proof of the need for exactness would undoubtedly be the speech given by Lord Pearce in Hedley, which reads:

 Or the even earlier words of Lord Atkin’s ‘neighbour’ speech in Donoghue:

 “[S]uch close and direct relations that that the act complained of directly affects a person whom the person alleged to be bound to take care would know would be directly affected by his careless act.”

 Or, an even simpler definition would be that:

 “The claimant must be in an established relationship with the defendant and able to prove that any existing duty of care applied to them, whether through action, inaction or words”